Arun Chandrasekaran

 To bridge Indian languages and global readership, Roman transliteration became necessary.
 The IAST system, formalized in 1894, was created by Western scholars to provide a faithful, reversible mapping of Indian scripts using Roman characters.
 It was designed with scholarly precision, enabling readers to reproduce original sounds accurately.

-What’s wrong with IAST?
+What’s wrong with IAST or ISO 15919?

-Until around 2015, Tamil media used to write “Dhoni” as டோணி—an example of phonetic misunderstanding.
+Until around 2015, Tamil media used to write “Dhoni” as டோணி - an example of phonetic misunderstanding.

 Moreover, Sanskrit-derived scripts typically lack short vowels like e and o, which are essential for correctly writing Dravidian languages.
 For example: